odoo-dev/odoo/doc/howtos/rdtraining/06_firstui.rst

 A few field names are reserved for pre-defined behaviors.
 They should be defined on a model when the related behavior is desired.

-.. exercise:: Active field
+.. exercise:: Add active field.

     Add the ``active`` field to the ``estate.property`` model.

 Restart the server, create a new property, then come back to the list view...
-The property should not be listed! ``active`` is the example of such a reserved field with a specific behavior: when a record has ``active=False``, it is automatically removed from any search.
-To display the property created, you need to specifically search for inactive records.
+The property will not be listed! ``active`` is an example of a reserved field with a specific behavior: when a record has ``active=False``, it is automatically removed from any search.
+To display the created property, you will need to specifically search for inactive records.

 .. image:: 06_firstui/media/inactive.gif
   :align: center
   :alt: Inactive records

-.. exercise:: Active field, set a default value
+.. exercise:: Set a default value for active field.

-    Set the appropriate default value to the ``active`` field so it doesn't disappear anymore.
+    Set the appropriate default value for the ``active`` field so it doesn't disappear anymore.

 Note that the default ``active=False`` value was assigned to all existing records.

-.. exercise:: State field
+.. exercise:: Add state field.

     Add a ``state`` field to the ``estate.property`` model.
-5 values are possible: New, Offer Received, Offer Accepted, Sold and Canceled.
-It must be required, should not be copied and have its default value set to 'New'.
+Five values are possible: New, Offer Received, Offer Accepted, Sold and Canceled.
+It must be required, should not be copied and should have its default value set to 'New'.

-    Pay attention to use the correct type!
+    Make sure to use the correct type!

 The ``state`` will be used later on for several UI enhancements.

-Now that we have are to interact with the UI thanks to the default views, the next step is
+Now that we are able to interact with the UI thanks to the default views, the next step is
 obvious: we want to define :ref:`our own views <howto/rdtraining/07_basicviews>`.

-.. [#refresh] A refresh is needed since the web clients keeps a cache of the various menus
+.. [#refresh] A refresh is needed since the web client keeps a cache of the various menus
               and views for performance reasons.